cywf/sentinel-project/README.md

     - Review and update the test plan as needed
     - Retest any issues or discrepancies found during initial testing to ensure they have been resolved.

+### **Financial Breakdown for Labor and Resources**

+---

 ## (Phase 5) Niflheim: The Descent into the Underworld

-### **Timeline**:
+### **Timeline**

 ### **Key focus areas:**

 - Designing and implementing the machine learning algorithms that Loki will use to analyze and predict outcomes based on the data collected by The Raven
 - Integrating Loki with the database and ensuring that it has access to all relevant data
 - Testing and debugging Loki to ensure that it is functioning correctly

 ### **10 Steps:**

 1. Design and prototype the machine learning algorithms that Loki will use.
 2. Train the algorithms using sample data.
 4. Integrate the algorithms into Loki's codebase.
 4. Test the algorithms to ensure they are functioning correctly.
 5. Connect Loki to the database and test its access to data.
 6. Integrate Loki with the rest of the system.
 7. Test Loki's integration with the system.
 8. Debug any issues that arise during testing.
 9. Perform final testing to ensure Loki is fully functional.
 10. Deploy Loki to the live system.

-### **Team breakdown**:
+### **Team breakdown**

-### **Tasks for individual teams**:
+### **Tasks for individual teams**

+### **Financial Breakdown for Labor and Resources**

 ---

 ## (Phase 6) Muspelheim: The Siege of the Fire Giants

-### **Timeline**:
+### **Timeline**

-### **Key focus areas**:
+### **Key focus areas**

 - Implementing measures to ensure the security and integrity of data in transit and at rest
 - Setting up systems to monitor for and respond to security incidents, alerts, and events
 - Developing processes and procedures for data retrieval and destruction in case of a security breach

-### **10 Steps to achieve milestones and goals**:
+### **10 Steps to achieve milestones and goals**

 1. Conduct a thorough assessment of the current security measures in place
 2. Identify and prioritize areas for improvement based on the results of the assessment
 3. Develop and implement new security policies and procedures based on industry best practices
 4. Set up systems to continuously monitor for security incidents and alerts
 5. Create an incident response plan and train team members on how to execute it
 6. Develop processes and procedures for data retrieval and destruction in case of a security breach
 7. Integrate these processes and procedures into the overall platform governance and compliance framework
 8. Test and validate the effectiveness of the new measures through simulations and exercises
 9. Monitor and regularly review the security posture of the platform to ensure it remains effective
 10. Continuously educate and train team members on security best practices

-### **Team breakdown**:
+### **Team breakdown**

 - Lead project manager: responsible for overall coordination and management of the phase
 - Security team: responsible for implementing the new security measures and monitoring for incidents
 - Incident response team: responsible for executing the incident response plan and handling data retrieval and destruction in case of a security breach

-### **Tasks for individual teams**:
+### **Tasks for individual teams**

 - Conduct security assessment and identify areas for improvement
 - Develop and implement new security policies and procedures
 - Set up systems to continuously monitor for security incidents and alerts
 - Create incident response plan and train team members on execution
 - Develop processes and procedures for data retrieval and destruction in case of a security breach
 - Integrate processes and procedures into overall platform governance and compliance framework
 - Test and validate effectiveness of new measures through simulations and exercises
 - Monitor and regularly review platform security posture
 - Educate and train team members on security best practices

+### **Financial Breakdown for Labor and Resources**

 ---

 ## (Phase 7) Svartalfheim: The Lurking of the Dark Elves

-### **Timeline**:
+### **Timeline**

-### **Key Focus Areas**:
+### **Key Focus Areas**

 - Testing
 - Debugging
 - User acceptance testing
 - Gathering feedback
 - Making refinements

-### **10 Steps to Achieve Milestones and Goals**:
+### **10 Steps to Achieve Milestones and Goals**

 1. Develop and implement a comprehensive testing plan
 2. Set up a testing environment
 3. Conduct unit testing on all individual components
 4. Conduct integration testing to ensure all components are working together properly
 5. Conduct system testing to ensure the entire system is functioning as intended
 6. Identify and fix any bugs or issues that are discovered during testing
 7. Conduct user acceptance testing with a small group of users to gather feedback
 8. Analyze and incorporate feedback from user acceptance testing
 9. Conduct further testing as needed based on feedback and refinements
 10. Finalize and document the testing process

-### **Weekly Task List**:
+### **Weekly Task List**

 ### **Team breakdown**

 - The team should be divided into smaller groups focused on different components or areas of the system.
 Each group should have a lead engineer responsible for coordinating their tasks and communicating with the lead project manager.

-### **Tasks for individual teams**:
+### **Tasks for individual teams**

 - Develop and implement a testing plan for their specific component or area of the system
     - Set up a testing environment for their component or area
     - Conduct unit testing on their component or area
     - Integrate their component or area with the rest of the system and conduct integration testing